sircharleswatson/Electrometeor/README.md

 ## Overview
 Electrometeor combines **[Electron](http://electron.atom.io)** and **[Meteor](http://www.meteor.com)** to allow you to easily create desktop applications that work both 100% offline & online.

+(**Disclaimer:** Electrometeor is currently only supported on Mac.
+Linux and Windows support coming soon)

 ## Getting Started

 In order to get started, you'll need to clone this repo to `<your-app>` then use the setup script to prepare your app: